dtcenter/METdataio/docs/Users_Guide/load_data.rst

       - top-level tag/element
       - container for other elements that define connection information, flags, data input, etc.

-    *The following elements pertain to logging into the database*
+    *The following elements pertain to logging into the database.*

          .. dropdown:: connection